lucianoayres/octask/README.md

 ## How Does It Work? ⚙️

-Octasks provides [two prompt templates](./prompts) that you can use with your preferred LLM to generate comprehensive task definitions.
+Octask provides [two prompt templates](./prompts) that you can use with your preferred LLM to generate comprehensive task definitions.
 It's like having a personal assistant, minus the awkward small talk.

 ### Insights Mode 🕵️

-The [**Insights Mode** prompt](./prompts/Octasks_Insights.txt) enables an interactive session with the LLM, where it asks you a series of targeted questions to create a detailed task definition tailored to your needs.
+The [**Insights Mode** prompt](./prompts/Octask_Insights.txt) enables an interactive session with the LLM, where it asks you a series of targeted questions to create a detailed task definition tailored to your needs.
 Think of it as a friendly interrogation—but with fewer bright lights.

 **How to Use Insights Mode:**

-1. **Copy the Prompt 📋**: Find the ["Insights Mode" prompt](./prompts/Octasks_Insights.txt) in the repository.
+1. **Copy the Prompt 📋**: Find the ["Insights Mode" prompt](./prompts/Octask_Insights.txt) in the repository.
 2. **Paste into LLM 💻**: Open your preferred LLM (e.g., ChatGPT) and paste the prompt into the chat.
 3. **Engage in Conversation 🗣️**: The LLM will start by greeting you and asking questions about your task.
 4. **Answer the Questions 📝**: Spill the beans about your grand plans.